simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 #### I'm going to be away from the game for some time.
 How are inactive accounts handled?

 - Paying accounts will not be removed at all
-- Accounts less than 7 days old will be notified after 3 days of inactivity and deleted 5 days afterwards.
+- Accounts less than 7 days old will be notified after 3 days of inactivity and deleted 5 days afterwards
-- Accounts less than 14 days old will be notified after 14 days of inactivity and deleted 7 days afterwards.
+- Accounts less than 14 days old will be notified after 14 days of inactivity and deleted 7 days afterwards
-- Accounts more than 14 days old will be notified after 31 days of inactivity and deleted 21 days afterwards.
+- Accounts more than 14 days old will be notified after 31 days of inactivity and deleted 21 days afterwards

 Logging in will reset the timers from above.